Paley's Theory for Lacunary Fourier Series on Discrete Groups: a Semigroup-Interpretation: BMO estimate.

 \end{corollary}

-\begin{remark} Corollary 1 is independently proved in \cite{JMPX} by using noncommutative Riesz transforms associated with semigroups.
+\begin{remark} Corollary 1 is proved in \cite{JMX06} page 118 with a worse constant.
 If, $G=\F_n,\psi $ is the reduced word length, it is also easy to verify that $\psi$-lacunary set is $B(2)$ in the sense of W. Rudin, so it is a $\Lambda_4$ set by Harcharras's work\cite{Ha99}.
-This does not seems clear for $B(p)$ with $p>2$. \end{remark}
+This does not seem clear for $B(p)$ with $p>2$. \end{remark} \begin{remark} The sequence of free generators $\{g_i,i\in {\Bbb N}\}$ of $\F_\infty$ is a $\psi$-lacunary sequence for some $\psi$.
+Indeed, let $\pi$ be the group homomorphism on $\F_\infty$ sending $g_i$ to $g_{i}^{2^i}$.
+Then $\psi(h)=|\pi(h)|$ is a conditionally negative function. \end{remark}